jshrake/healthkit-to-sqlite/README.md

 ## Getting Started

-1. Open the "Health" app on your iOS device
+1. Open the [Health](https://www.apple.com/ios/health/) app on your iOS device.
-2. Click your profile icon located at the top-right
+2. Click your profile icon in the top-right corner.
-3. Click "Export All health Data"
+3. Click the "Export All Health Data" button.
-4. Share the resulting ZIP archive to your computer
+4. Share the resulting ZIP archive to your computer.
-5. Run the healthkit-to-sqlite tool on the exported ZIP archive
+5. Run the healthkit-to-sqlite tool on the exported ZIP archive.

 ```bash
 cargo install healthkit-to-sqlite-cli